 - 3.1 Under the previous guidance CIL receipts had to be in accordance with the published CIL 123 list.
 As it takes some time to build up the infrastructure funding pot Officers had not sought approval from Members on how CIL income should be prioritised. - 3.2 New CIL Regulations came into force on the 1st September 2019 which removed the S106 pooling restrictions and allow local authorities to use both the Levy and S106 planning obligations to fund the same item of infrastructure, (S106 contributions must still directly relate to the development).
-In addition the new Regulations removed the provisions relating to the 123 list and introduced a requirement for all local authorities (not just CIL charging ones) to publish an annual Infrastructure Funding Statement.
-The Infrastructure Funding Statement replaces the Regulation 123 list. - 3.3 Regulation 121A of the Community Infrastructure Levy (Amendment) (England) (No.2) Regulations 2019 requires that no later than 31st December each calendar year a contribution receiving authority must publish an Annual Infrastructure Funding Statement which comprises the following:-
+In addition, the new Regulations removed the provisions relating to the 123 list and introduced a requirement for all local authorities (not just CIL charging ones) to publish an annual Infrastructure Funding Statement.
+The Infrastructure Funding Statement replaces the Regulation 123 list. - 3.3 Regulation 121A of the Community Infrastructure Levy (Amendment) (England) (No.2) Regulations 2019 requires that no later than 31st December each calendar year a contribution receiving authority must publish an Annual Infrastructure Funding Statement which comprises the following: -

-- a) a statement of the infrastructure projects or types of infrastructure which the charging authority intends will be, or may be, wholly or partly funded by CIL (other than CIL to which regulation 59E or 59F applies) ("the infrastructure list"); - b) a report about CIL, in relation to the previous financial year ("the reported year"), which includes the matters specified in paragraph 1 of Schedule 2 ("CIL report"); - c) a report about planning obligations, in relation to the reported year, which includes the matters specified in paragraph 3 of Schedule 2 and may include the matters specified in paragraph 4 of that Schedule ("section 106 report"). - 3.4 The first Annual Infrastructure Funding Statement must be published on the Council's website by 31st December 2020.
-In addition to the requirement for Selby District Council to publish information, Parish Councils and North Yorkshire County Council will also be required to report details on CIL income and spend. - 3.5 These requirements will help to provide transparency in how CIL and S106 obligations are being used to support the provision of new infrastructure.
+- a statement of the infrastructure projects or types of infrastructure which the charging authority intends will be, or may be, wholly or partly funded by CIL (other than CIL to which regulation 59E or 59F applies) ("the infrastructure list"); - a report about CIL, in relation to the previous financial year ("the reported year"), which includes the matters specified in paragraph 1 of Schedule 2 ("CIL report"); - c) a report about planning obligations, in relation to the reported year, which includes the matters specified in paragraph 3 of Schedule 2 and may include the matters specified in paragraph 4 of that Schedule ("section 106 report"). - 3.4 In addition to the requirement for Selby District Council to publish information, Parish Councils and North Yorkshire County Council are also be required to report details on CIL income and spend. - 3.5 These requirements will help to provide transparency in how CIL and S106 obligations are being used to support the provision of new infrastructure.
+The first Annual Infrastructure Funding Statement was approved by Executive in December 2020.